 The first phase you enter is called Induction because it introduces you to the low-carb way of life.
 It also helps you enter into the state of dietary ketosis (sometimes called Nutritional Ketosis) and starts you on the path of becoming fat adapted.

 Fat adaption is the key to making the whole thing work.

 The better you are at burning fat for fuel, the better your weight loss results will be, so in this post, we'll take a closer look at Atkins Induction and why you should or shouldn't go back to Phase One after going over in carbs.

 How it All BeganThere is nothing magical about Atkins Induction.

 It is arbitrarily set at 20 net carbs, 20 total carbs, or biologically zero, depending on which Atkins plan you're following.

-Dr. Atkins chose 20 carbs maximum because he wanted to make sure that almost everyone who decided to try his diet would enter ketosis effortlessly and experience the metabolic effects of being in that state, such as hunger reduction.
+Dr. Atkins chose 20 carbs maximum for Phase 1 because he wanted to make sure that almost everyone who decided to try his diet would enter ketosis effortlessly and experience the metabolic effects of being in that state, such as hunger reduction.

 He did this by directly addressing your nutritional state.

 "Although, all the evidence isn't in, we do understand that when insulin levels are regulated, many patients whom we would otherwise expect to become diabetic, do not."
 (Dr. Atkins Nutritional Breakthrough: How to Treat Your Medical Condition Without Drugs, Bantam/Perigord, 1981)

 By limiting the amount of carbohydrates you take in, those who are insulin resistant or pre-diabetic can halt the decent into diabetes.
 In addition, other problems like: